yshrkume/auth/README.md

 1. Teammate: I implemented “Microservice A” for Joonbum Kang.
 2. Current Status: The microservice is fully implemented and tested.
 3. Access: My teammate can access the microservice by cloning this GitHub repository and running the code locally.
-Instructions for running the service are provided below.
 4. Availability: If there are any issues accessing or calling the microservice, please contact me via Discord.
 5. Notification: If my teammate cannot access/call the microservice, they should notify me as soon as possible.
 6. Additional Information: Integration example code with Flask application will be added later.